 You can use the rest of your time to travel and explore in and around Mysore, as the city has plenty of cultural, historical, architectural and natural attractions.
 The city also has some great eateries to try local food in the old town area, which might certainly interest you if you are a foodie!

 You can rent bikes to explore Mysore, which is cheap and a great way to go around.
 Some of the bike rental companies where you can check the details and even book are Royal Brothers, Eeezee Rentals and Onbikes.
-You can enrol in walking tours to discover old Mysore, its markets, off the beat attractions.
+You can enroll in walking tours to discover old Mysore, its markets, off the beat attractions.
 Check Royal Mysore Walks for more details on these tours.

 Yoga Retreat India – Rishikesh